bgerber123/Habitat-Selection-Guidance/MovementHSF.md

                             data = sims2,
                             doFit = FALSE
                             )
-# make the intercept large and fixed
+# make the intercept variance large and fixed (i.e., do not estimate).
   re_int_slopes$parameters$theta[1] = log(1e3)

-# Tell glmmTMB to not estimate the intercept, but
+# Tell glmmTMB to not estimate the variance of intercept, but
 # to do so for the other three variables
   re_int_slopes$mapArg = list(theta=factor(c(NA,1:3)))